Disclaimer

 Data sources and accuracy

 Our calculators and growing guides are built on publicly available data from the USDA Plant Hardiness Zone Map, NOAA 30-year climate normals for frost dates, and peer-reviewed agricultural extension publications from land-grant universities.
-We do not alter the underlying government datasets themselves — we reformat and compute on them so they're easier to apply to a real backyard garden.
+We do not alter the underlying government datasets themselves.
+We reformat and compute on them so they're easier to apply to a real backyard garden.

 While we work to keep the data current and the formulas well-calibrated, the Service is provided as is.
 Agricultural data ages over time, zones change on multi-year review cycles, and published averages hide significant regional variance.
 PlantingCalc makes no warranty, express or implied, that its calculations are accurate, complete, current, or fit for any particular purpose.
 For gardening decisions with significant financial, ecological, or health consequences, verify with your local extension office, licensed nursery, or soil testing laboratory.